 Over half of all airline flights connect with only the 20 busiest airports in the U.S. With charter, you have direct access to all of these major airports – plus some 5,500 airports in small communities that the airlines don’t reach.

-Article content courtesy of National Air Transportation Association (NATA).
-NATA is the voice of aviation business, representing the legislative, regulatory and business interests of its more than 2,000 members.
-NATA also provides education, services and benefits to strengthen the economic success of its members.
+Article content courtesy of the National Air Transportation Association (NATA).
+NATA is the voice of the aviation business, representing the legislative, regulatory and business interests of its more than 2,000 members.
+NATA also provides education, services, and benefits to strengthen the economic success of its members.
 For more information, visit http://www.nata.aero.

 To download a PDF of this article, click here.